Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Change sublayer renderer/README.md

 ## How it works

 1. Create an `AGSArcGISMapImageLayer` from its URL.
-2. After it is done loading, get the counties sublayer from the map image layer's `mapImageSublayers` array .
+2. After it is done loading, get the counties sublayer from the map image layer's `mapImageSublayers` array.
 3. After the sublayer loads, get its original `AGSRenderer`.
 4. Create an `AGSClassBreaksRenderer` with a collection of `AGSClassBreak`s for different population ranges.
 5. Set the results as the sublayer's new `AGSRenderer`.